Scalingo/cli/README.md

      migrations-create  Migrate an app to another region migrations         List all migrations linked to an app migrations-follow  Follow a running migration

-   Repo Link:
-     repo-link                    Show repo link linked with your app repo-link-create             Create a repo link between your scm integration and your app repo-link-update             Update the repo link linked with your app repo-link-delete             Delete repo link linked with your app repo-link-manual-deploy      Trigger a manual deployment from the state of the branch specified repo-link-manual-review-app  Trigger a manual deployment of review app from the state of the pull/merge request id specified

    Review Apps:
      review-apps  See review apps of parent application